jlaurens/synctex/test standalone/README.md

-# Automated tests
+# Automated tests of SyncTeX library and SyncTeX command line tool

-All the material related to testing is gathered in this folder named `test standalone`.
+All the material related to automatic testing is gathered in this folder named `test standalone`.
 We have here two different kinds of tests: those that rely on TeX engines and those that do not.
 We have the `test_engine` directory for tests related to engines and the `test_library` directory for tests that are not related to engines.
 The former are generally based on the engine output whereas the latter are based on the `synctex-test` extented variant of `synctex`.
 These directories are not meant to have a counterpart in TeXLive sources.

+The `test_dev` folder is used during development of new features.
+It belongs the development process and should not be distributed.
+Comments below partly concern this folder.

 ## Structure